Delboy/Fruit-Hunter/TESTING.md

 - Entering a username above 15 characters long notifies the user that the name chosen is too long.
 - Entering a username will always display the name back to the user in lower case with the first letter capitalised regardless of what the case was when entered.
 - When verifying the username the create user function will start over if the user inputs anything other than 'Y'.
+- Any blank spaces during name vaidation are ignored.
 - If the user verifies their chosen name they are then instructed to choose a PIN as intended.
 - If the user enters letters as a PIN, has a PIN longer than 4 digits, or leaves the PIN blank they are notified that the PIN must be 4 digits long and consist only of numbers.
 - If the verified PIN does not match the chosen PIN then the chosen PIN process is restarted.